 Brandon Trust is one of the most innovative charities currently supporting people with learning disabilities in the UK.
 Formed in 1994, in Bristol, by the merger of the Buttress Trust with the South Avon Housing Association, Brandon Trust started with just 25 people.
-Today the charity has well over 1,000 employees but we always stay local to wherever we work, developing genuine community inclusion.
+Today the charity has approximately 1,500 employees but we always stay local to wherever we work, developing genuine community inclusion.

 You will find us in Cornwall, Devon, Plymouth, North Somerset, South Gloucestershire, Bath & North East Somerset, Gloucestershire, Wiltshire, and of course, still in Bristol.
 In November 2012 Brandon Trust comes to The Capital; putting our name on the map of South London – Wandsworth, Southwark, Battersea, Sutton & Merton, and Croydon.